 All FRP expenditures must adhere to State law and regulations and other applicable directives.
 Research Foundation accounts hold to similar procedures.
 Successful applicants will receive an award notice explaining the terms and conditions of their award, including the permissible period of performance for expending award funds.
-Any significant changes in the approved budget require prior approval from RSPO.
 To explain the most common regulations, attention is called to the following categories:

 - a.
 Personal compensation to faculty FRP awardees is payable only during the summer months.
 All funding for scholarly study or research by faculty members, graduate students and undergraduate students is administered by the Research Foundation in conjunction with SUNY academic programs.
-Note that all personal compensation payments are subject to a fringe benefits rate and to withholding taxes. - b.
-Student Employees: Undergraduate students hired under any 2021-2022 FRP award will be paid no less than \$13.50 per hour.
-Graduate students hired under any 2021-2022 FRP award will be paid no less than \$15.50 per hour.
-Fringe benefits rates apply.
+Note that all personal compensation payments are subject to a fringe benefits rate (found here) and to withholding taxes. - b.
+Student Employees: Undergraduate students hired under any 2025-2026 FRP award will be paid \$15.50 per hour.
+Graduate students hired under any 2025-2026 FRP award will be paid \$16.00 per hour.
+Fringe benefits rates apply (found here).
 Time sheets must be submitted to RSPO. - c.
-Consultant Services: Consultants can only be hired using Research Foundation guidelines and payment must be authorized by RSPO. - d.
-Materials and Supplies: All commitments for goods and services must be made by RSPO to avoid individual liability.
+Consultant Services: Consultants may be utilized on the award.
+Prior to doing so, please contact the Research and Sponsored Programs office. - d.
+Materials and Supplies: All OTPS purchases should be made by using an RF tax exempt form and authorized RF credit card.
+Please work with the Research and Sponsored Programs office at x2511.
 Funds are not approved for items which the College normally or reasonably would supply (e.g., paper clips, envelopes, etc.). - e.
 Travel: Travel reimbursement must satisfy Research Foundation regulations and will be approved only for travel that is clearly and directly related to and necessary for the research enterprise itself (as opposed, for example, to the dissemination of findings).
 Awardees are responsible for securing travel authorization in accordance with standard SUNY Cortland policies.